 Here's a ridiculous anecdote: After my marriage I went to the DMV to renew my license.
-I wanted it to say Suzanne B. Walker; the letter B was for my maiden name.
+I wanted it to say Suzanne B. Walker; the letter B was for my maiden name which was now my middle name.
 The DMV clerk said ok, but the letter B would have to be in quote marks, like this: "B".
 What the?
 No, I said, like this: B. He insisted that a maiden name was more like a nickname--not your real name, so it would need quote marks.
 No way!
 Of course I stood my ground, but I wonder if Mr. Insane-DMV-Man did that to every woman changing her name.

 I'm very glad for my girls, grand-girls, and all other girls out there who can do whatever they are capable of doing, without being restricted because of their wonderful girl-hood.